brett-baudin-consulting/uMdali/README.md

 uMdali offers a broad range of features designed to enhance the user experience and provide a high level of adaptability for enterprise environments.
 Below is an overview of the key features available in uMdali:

+- **AI and Human chats**
+  - Industry standard AI and human chats

+- **AI and AI chats**
+  - Unique interface to allow AI to AI chats.
+Find out what AIs talk about with each other.

 - **Speech to Text for Voice Input**
   - Incorporates speech-to-text functionality, allowing for voice input into chats.